-Step-by-Step Guide to Launching Your Own Cryptocurrency or Token
+- 1 How to Launch Your Own Cryptocurrency or Token

 Before moving to its technical goals, it’s great to set a real purpose for your cryptocurrency or token.
 Ask yourself: Why you have created this digital asset?
 What problem does it solve?
 Who is your target audience?
 A clear use case will not only guide your development process but also help you market your project effectively.
 For instance, some are there for direct-to-peer transactions.
 Some tokens are used to access specific services or platforms.
-Then, there are non-fungible tokens (NFTs), which are special digital items like art, collectibles, or games.
-If you know what you want to do, you can create a blockchain and have your own coin, or you can use an existing blockchain like Ethereum or Binance Smart Chain to have a token.
+NFTs are pretty cool if you’re into digital collectibles.
+They’re basically just unique digital items – like that piece of digital art you bought, or a special character in your favorite game.

 Step 2: Choose the Right Blockchain Platform